sjlutterbie/nonprofit-board-match/README.md

 * Component-based web app designed
 * Server-side APIs providing full CRUD capabilities
 * Using `promises` to manage complex asynchronous function chains

+I also built this without a framework in following with the *"Every Jedi must build his own lightsaber"* philosophy - constructing a product from the ground up to gain a deeper understanding and appreciation of the technologies and techniques involved in its creation.

 ## Screenshots